“THAT’S IT! I’ve had enough! If this doesn’t work, nothing will.”

 There’s so much conflicting advice out there about whether or not your diet affects your complexion, so let’s clear that up right now, it does.

-That doesn’t mean you have to eat completely clean to achieve skin that looks airbrushed, but opting for healthier options every now and then will certainly help.
+That doesn’t mean you have to eat completely clean to achieve skin that looks airbrushed, but opting for healthier options now and then will certainly help.

 Sugar and simple carbs cause your hormone levels to get a little crazy.
 Does that mean a permanent switch from birthday cake to kale salad?
 Of course not.
 It’s all about balance, people.